 Your provider may do lab tests such as:

 To treat dehydration:

-Dehydration caused by a stomach virus should get better on its own after a few days.
+Dehydration caused by a stomach or intestinal virus should get better on its own after a few days.

 If you notice signs of dehydration and treat it quickly, you should recover completely.

 You should call 911 or the local emergency number if: